thaerkh/vim-workspace/README.md

 Once you fire up Vim, it will auto-download Plug for you and install the vim-workspace plugin ready for use.
 ## Features
 ### Persistent Workspace
-The following is an example binding for the `ToggleWorkspace` command, which when toggled on will track your session and enable all vim-workspace features until the workspace is toggled off.
+The following is an example binding for the `ToggleWorkspace` command that will make/remove your workspace sessions:
 ```
 nnoremap <leader>m :ToggleWorkspace<CR>
 ```
+ Once toggled on, your workspace will be seamlessly tracked every time you open vim in your workspace directory, and all vim-workspace features will be enabled.
+Conversely, toggling the command off will remove all workspace session history and disable the listed plugin features.

 If you open Vim with file arguments and a workspace session already exists, the plugin will prompt you for whether you want to overwrite with the new session or load the pre-existing one.

 You can use the following setting if you wish change the default session name: